ScotGEM LaunchpadImportant things to do before coming to the University as an entrant on the ScotGEM (MB ChB) Programme

 Complete and return: Occupational Health Questionnaire

-You will be called on receipt of your questionnaire to arrange an appointment that suits you.
-If they can’t reach you they will use email (please check your spam boxes regularly as sometimes NHS emails end up there).
+You will be emailed on receipt of your questionnaire to arrange an appointment that suits you.
+If this appointment is not convenient, please contact [email protected] with alternative dates and times.
+Please ensure you register with a personal email address and not an institutional one (please check your spam boxes regularly as sometimes NHS emails end up there).

 SMS text messages will be sent as reminders 24 hours prior to an appointment.